North Downs Way

 Shepherdswell to Dover 8.5 miles (13.7 Km) – Follow this route through rolling countryside with flashes of the distant sea ahead before you meet the White Cliffs Country Trail, taking you across the iconic White Cliffs.
 Soon you will reach the end of the North Downs Way and the chance to explore this infamous harbour town with the Start/Finish line on the Dover Sea Front.

-We've teamed up with the Kent Downs AONB and the Interreg project team to help bring our wonderful trail together with local businesses to create new experiences and itineraries.
+The Kent Downs AONB team working to help bring our wonderful trail together with local businesses to create new experiences and itineraries.

-The EXPERIENCE project aims to promote sustainable tourism, help nearby businesses to develop new experiences for outdoor enthusiasts and provide activities for visitors all year round.
+The EXPERIENCE project promotes sustainable tourism, helps nearby businesses to develop new experiences for outdoor enthusiasts and provide activities for visitors all year round.

-In the coming months we’ll be sharing some of our favourite walks, cycles and horse-rides and highlighting nearby must-see views, attractions and businesses that you’ll want to visit when restrictions allow.
-For now you can find out more on our project page and sign-up to choose the experience themes that you’re most excited about by visiting the Kent Downs AONB website.
+The project showcases some of our favourite walks, cycles and horse-rides and highlighting nearby must-see views, attractions and businesses that you’ll want to visit when restrictions allow.
+For now you can find out more on our project page